Master's in Data Science

 This allows telecom companies to offer personalized services or products at every step of the purchasing process.
 Businesses can tailor messages to appear on the right channels (e.g., mobile, web, call center, in-store), in the right areas and in the right words and images.

 These efforts don’t stop at point of sale.
-As Praveen Thakur, VP of the Technology Business Unit, ASEAN, Oracle, points out in a 2013 article, Transforming Telecommunications with Big Data & Analytics, big data gives telecoms the power to track customer experiences throughout the lifespan of a relationship – from the first vendor interaction to post-purchase behavior.
+Big data gives telecoms the power to track customer experiences throughout the lifespan of a relationship – from the first vendor interaction to post-purchase behavior.

 When combined with other key performance index values (KPI), analysis of this data can help: